Spanish literature: Writing in the democracy (1975–1999)

 By the 1990s, the pressure to produce for the large publishing houses was clearly diminishing the early literary promise of some of these writers.
 On the other hand, some like Javier Marías, after publishing since the early 1970s, finally achieved international fame, appearing on best-seller lists throughout Europe.
 Marías's novels Corazón tan blanco (1992) and Mañana en la batalla piensa en mí (1994), and his ever-expanding experiment with real fiction (begun with 1989's Todas las almas and continued through weekly newspaper columns, 1998's Negra espalda del tiempo, and extended in his 21st century trilogy, Tu rostro mañana), placed him on numerous critics´ Nobel Prize shortlists.

 The big money available through novel publishing manifested itself in the 1990s in the explosion of literary prizes, awarded in Spain, unlike the UK's Man Booker or the U.S.'s Pulitzer, to unpublished works.
 Literary prizes became little more than publicity opportunities.
 The long-standing Planeta and Nadal prizes, already media events, grew in importance and remuneration.
 They were joined during the decade by the Primavera, Alfaguara, and Lara Prizes, the return of the Café Gijón and the Biblioteca Breve prizes.
 Most carried large sums for the winners and guaranteed—often obligated—long international book tours.

-Into this economically-charged mix stepped two new phenomena, the literary superstar and the literary celebrity.
-The former is almost entirely embodied by journalist turned novelist Arturo Pérez-Reverte who has managed to merit a certain critical acclaim while topping the sales charts with nearly every novel he writes.
-Many of his novels have been converted into popular films.
-A lesser figure as far as novel sales, but still important to the overall industry is the literary celebrity.
-These celebrities range from politically powerful figures like Antonio Muñoz Molina and Jon Juaristi to brief media flashes like Ray Loriga, José Ángel Mañas, and Lucía Etxebarría.
-The latter three were the most representative members of the last of the twentieth century's supposed literary “generations."
-The “Generación X," as critics dubbed them, brought black humor to a certain kind of post-political social realism focused principally on sex, drugs, rock-n-roll and the mental illness that accompanies it.
-These writers proved an excellent marketing phenomenon.
-That their works will endure is doubtful.
+Two developments in the literary industry were the emergence of the literary superstar and the literary celebrity.
+Arturo Pérez-Reverte, a journalist who became a novelist, achieved critical recognition while attaining high sales figures with many of his novels.
+Several of his works have also been adapted into films.
+Other writers associated with literary celebrity included Antonio Muñoz Molina, Jon Juaristi, Ray Loriga, José Ángel Mañas, and Lucía Etxebarría.

+Loriga, Mañas, and Etxebarría were associated with the literary group sometimes described by critics as the "Generación X." Their work has been characterized as combining elements of black humor and post-political social realism, with themes including sex, drugs, popular music, and mental illness.
+Their prominence was also associated with increased media and commercial attention to their work.

 New novelists whose work is more likely to endure that began publishing in this period include Rafael Chirbes, Belén Gopegui, David Trueba, the Basque writers Bernardo Atxaga and Álvaro Bermejo, and the Galician's Manuel Rivas and Suso de Toro among others.
 In the final decade of the 1990s, then, arguably five generations of writers—from Cela, to Sánchez Ferlosio, to Mendoza, to Muñoz Molina, to the Generation X authors—were sharing the expanding literary space of Spanish narrative.
 Notwithstanding the abundance of prize money that threatened to drown out quality with media-generated noise, the Spanish literary field at the end of the twentieth century was as promising as it had not been since the 1920s.